Music on the Mountain: June

 What’s Included

-Your stay at Mohonk Mountain House includes access to countless activities and experiences for guest of all ages, including our indoor swimming pool, tennis courts, show gardens, and an award-winning spa.
+Your stay at Mohonk Mountain House includes access to countless activities and experiences for guest of all ages, including our indoor pool, tennis courts, show gardens, and an award-winning spa.
 Discover all that Mohonk has to offer during your mountaintop getaway.

 Entertainment